maizzle/maizzle.com/content/docs/templates.md

 ---
 title: "Templates"
-description: "Learn how to create HTML emails with template inheritance in Maizzle"
+description: "Learn how to create HTML emails with template inheritance in Maizzle."
 ---

 # Templates